-- 3.1 A copy of the current licence is attached at Appendix 3. - 3.2 The premises licence holder is Embassy Club Ltd and has held the licence since 25/10/2017. - 3.3 The designated premises supervisor is Deborah Siddall who has held this position since 12/12/2018. - 3.4 The licensable activities permitted by the licence are:
+- 3.1 A copy of the current licence is attached at Appendix 4. - 3.2 The premises licence holder is Embassy Club Ltd who has held the licence since 25/10/2017. - 3.3 The designated premises supervisor is Deborah May Siddall who has held this position since 12/12/2018.
+Deborah May Siddall is also a registered director of Embassy Club Ltd. - 3.4 The licensable activities permitted by the licence are: